Sloppy Joe, Where Have You Been All My Life?

 This meal wasn’t just dinner.

 It was a declaration: My body matters.
 My soul deserves comfort.
 My hormones deserve nourishment.
+And sometimes, the most radical act of self-care is a messy sandwich on a Tuesday.

 Freezer Hack: Sloppy Joe on Standby